vuikit/vuikit/README.md

 ## Custom UIkit Themes

-UIkit custom themes will work fine by default with most of Vuikit components.
-There are few execptions, though, explained below.
+You can use UIkit custom themes out of a box with few exceptions you should be aware of.

 ### Modal